AlexandreBelling/go-boojum/README.md

     Input = H(InputLeft, InputRight, ProofLeft, ProofRight, VKleft, VkRight)

 Although no proper benchmark has been run yet.
 We can estimate that currently each aggregated proofs weights 355 bytes in average (373B for MNT6 and 337B for MNT4).
 And each verification key (on MNT4 only) weights 717B.
 This adds up to (355 + 337 + 717 = 1409B) for each proof.
-This represents an extra cost of 88641 Gas for each proof assuming we can neglect the zero-bytes and the cost.
+This represents an extra cost of 88641 Gas for each proof assuming we can neglect the zero-bytes.

-This estimation does not takes into account the cost of re-hashing the merkle tree.
+This estimation also does not takes into account the cost of re-hashing the merkle tree.
 The current implementation makes use of subset-sum hash which is natively implemented in libsnark but which is broken today.

-Some of the considered options are:
+Some of the considered options are [WIP]:

 * Pedersen Hash (We could re-use zcash implementation)
 * MiMc
 * David-Meyers

-At this point, all I know for sure is that the cost of hashing will be linear in the size of the payload.

 ## Improving the size of the payload